signorinoy/survtrans/README.md

 coverage](https://codecov.io/gh/SignorinoY/survtrans/graph/badge.svg)](https://app.codecov.io/gh/SignorinoY/survtrans)
 <!-- badges: end -->

-The goal of survtrans is to …
+The goal of survtrans is to provide a framework for transferring survival information from source domain(s) to target domain.
+The package now only supports the Cox proportional hazards model with global and local transfer learning.

 ## Installation